nh0397/emotionAnalysis-realtime/backend/README.md

 # Backend Services

-This directory contains all backend services for the TecViz real-time analytics platform.
+This directory contains all backend services for the TecVis 2.0 real-time analytics platform.

 ## Architecture